 In her spare time, she’s grabbing coffee at her favorite local spots with her golden retriever, Mac, and a good book!
 When she’s not reading, there is a good chance that you can find her snowboarding, hiking, camping, playing volleyball, or shopping for new succulents!

-Matt Pipkin is the founder and CEO of Speak Your Silence.
-He is also founder and CEO of WeVow.
+Matt Pipkin is the founder of Speak Your Silence.
+He also founded WeVow, which helps businesses and events elevate expectations against sexual harassment.

-Matt’s a big fan of flying airplanes with his dad; reading books with very cheesy titles like “Awaken The Giant Within”; playing cards with his awesome wife, Ashley; or begging for attention from their two snobby kitties, named Winnie Cooper and “the kitty”.
-And now, he and Ashley have a kid on the way!
+Matt loves flying airplanes with his dad; reading business books that most people would find quite boring; playing cards with his awesome wife, Ashley; begging for attention from their two snobby kitties, named Winnie Cooper and “the kitty”.
+And now… he and Ashley are new parents to a little guy named Bo Chester.

-I mean, really, he’s just the best ever*. (*Matt wrote this bio.)
+I mean, really, Matt’s just the best ever*. (*Matt wrote this bio.)

 Currently, we’re elbows deeps in an awesome project geared toward helping people move forward with their lives in a self-guided way, allowing us to help people in more ways than strictly through our (awesome) counseling program.
 More to come on this soon!